Divorce

 When the court approves the fee waiver request, the fees that are waived can be included the fees that are required to file a divorce, service of process, copying documents, court reporting, and other fees associated with a divorce case that is within the control of the court.

-A court might decide to defer court fees rather than waiving them altogether if it’s highly likely that some funds will be available for payment of the fees when the divorce has been finalized.
+Moreover, if it’s highly likely that some funds will be available for payment of the fees when the divorce has been finalized.

-Courts also have the authority to withdraw a fee waiver and collect fees if financial conditions change during the divorce and the waiver eligibility requirement is no longer applicable.
+Courts also have the authority to withdraw a fee waiver and collect fees if financial conditions change during the divorce.

 Providing Of Income Proof To Acquire A Divorce For Free